My Name is: Mrs Jo Reed

 My Name is: Mrs Francesca Stowe

-Description: I am a Reception teacher at Rendlesham Community Primary School.
-I teach the Aztecs with Mrs Fernandes and Mrs Cook.
+Description: I am a Reception teacher, I teach the Aztecs with Mrs Fernandes and Mrs Cook.

 I qualified from University and started my teaching career here at Rendlesham in 2008.
 Since starting here, I have had the privilege of watching the school grow.
 I have worked in a variety of Year groups across Key stage one and Early Years over the years and I am now very pleased to be back to my roots of teaching in the Early Years.